 You will not be offered an interview if you obtained a total UKCAT score below the third decile.
 Please note there is no guarantee that you will be offered an interview if you score above the third decile.

 Graduates who apply for four-year GEP programme who meet the minimum academic criteria will be ranked against the other graduate applicants applying in that year according to 50:50 weighting applied to the UKCAT score and academic ability as measured using a points weighting of degree classification or postgraduate degrees.

 You may apply in the final year of your degree and be predicted/have achieved at least an upper second class honours degree in any subject.
-There must have been a significant component of Biology and Chemistry in your degree programme, at least equivalent to AS level, which will need to be assessed and confirmed by the Admissions Office prior to application.

 Degrees must be completed in the natural length intended for the qualification (generally, 3 years for Bachelors, and 4 years for integrated Masters).